mtdias/graphene-java-api-stack/db-relational-plugin/docs/implementation.md

     database-platform: org.hibernate.dialect.PostgreSQLDialect
 ```

-Remember to use environment variables to upload the project to a productive environment!
+Use environment variables to upload the project to a productive environment!